What Are Financial Markets?

-The stock market is the financial market you’ve likely heard the most about.
+The stock market is the financial market you’ve likely heard about the most.
 Some of the world’s most well-known companies are listed on stock markets.
 For example, Amazon is listed on a U.S. stock exchange called the Nasdaq.

 On a stock market, you can buy and sell shares of stock.
-When you own shares in a company, you own part of that company.
-(The word ‘equity’ describes the shareholders’ stake in a company.)
+When you own shares in a company, you own part of that company. (‘Equity’ describes the shareholders’ stake in a company.)

 Stock markets allow companies to access more money.
 This is possible thanks to a process known as issuing stock.
 There are many reasons why a company would issue stock.
 A lot of the time, it’s to help fund the cost of expanding.